shararehl/NumberToTextConvertor/README.md

 # NumberToTextConvertor
 Setup
 --------------------------------------------------------------------------------------------------------------------------
-In Visual studio, Restore nuget packages on the solution, build it and set AKQA.Web.Client as the startup project and run.
+In Visual studio, Restore nuget packages on the solution, build it and set NTT.Web.Client as the startup project and run.

 Projects Descriptions
 --------------------------------------------------------------------------------------------------------------------------

-AKQA.Common
+NTT.Common
 --------------------------------------------------------------------------------------------------------------------------
 A component for converting and formatting decimal/int number to text.
 This project was implemented with TDD approach along with considering SOLID for better reusability and maintenance.